United Synagogue: Synagogues

+Kingfield Synagogue

+Kingfield Synagogue, or officially United Synagogue Sheffield, is a United synagogue located in Sheffield.
+It was founded in 1953.
+The Rabbi is Yonosan Golomb.
+Kingfield is one of two Jewish congregations in Sheffield, the other being Seven Hills Shul.

 Jewish community

 The United Synagogue is one of 29 members of the Jewish Leadership Council, a British umbrella organisation.
 It also elects deputies to the Board of Deputies of British Jews.